jup-ag/space-station/guides/5-va/1-how-to-va.md

 ---
 title: How to use Jupiter VA
 sidebar_label: "How to Use VA"
-description: "Learn how to use Value Averaging on Jupiter to get the best price on your trades."
+description: "Learn how to use Value Averaging on Jupiter to get the best price on your trades in.
+Learn today!"
 ---

 <head>